mcgurk/ESP8266_NodeMCU_Lua/deepsleep_DHT22/README.md

 todo:
 - 2s for DHT22 and then 0,1s for netloop
 - maximum time (10s) and then deepsleep
-- test if dhtpower pin is down in deepsleep
+- test if dhtpower pin is down in deepsleep (goes about 0,12V.
+I put it implicity LOW)
 - check how much time one wakeperiod takes

 If no wifi-connection